-A clinically tested food, Hill’s K/D recipe also helps to stimulate your

-    doggo’s appetite and provide him with the amino acids he needs to maintain

-    his body weight and build muscle.
+A clinically tested food, Hill’s K/D recipe also helps to stimulate your doggo’s appetite and provide him with the essential amino acids from fish oil he needs to maintain his body weight and build muscle.

 - Reduced phosphorus levels to make things easier on your pet’s kidneys

 - Low sodium recipe helps reduce kidney strain and blood pressure

 - Enhanced Appetite Trigger (EAT) technology helps encourage your doggo to eat

 Brown Rice, Brewers Rice, Pork Fat, Cracked Pearled Barley, Chicken...,